-The liability of a member of a management and supervising body in an AG, SE and KGaA cannot be limited, as this would in particular qualify as an impermissible waiver by the company upfront ie, prior to the expiry of the three-year period (see 4.8 Consequences and Enforcement of Breach of Directors' Duties).
+The liability of a member of a management and supervising body in an AG, SE and KGaA cannot be limited, as this would in particular qualify as an impermissible waiver by the company upfront - ie, prior to the expiry of the three-year period (see 4.8 Consequences and Enforcement of Breach of Directors' Duties, above).
 However, D&O insurance for the members of the management and supervising body is permissible and common in practice in order to protect them against risks arising from their professional activities for the company.
-Premiums are generally paid by the company, although members of the management board of an AG, SE and KGaA are obliged to bear a deduction of at least 10% of the damage to the utmost one-and-a-half times their annual fixed salary.
+Premiums are generally paid by the company, although members of the management board of an AG, SE and KGaA are obliged to bear a deduction of at least 10% of the damage to at most one and a half times their annual fixed salary.
+With respect to supervisory and administrative board members, a respective deduction is recommended by the DCGK.